amarjitbhatia/touchpanel-ui/README.md

-# Re-architeture of Capacitive touch User interface control panel
+# Re-architeture of Capacitive Touch Control Panel User Interface

 This repository contains design optimization details for integrating a **Capacitive Touch UI Panel** with an embedded **wireless print module**.